 How to integrate Microsoft Teams Voice solutions?

-Migrating from traditional PBX/Voice services to Microsoft UCaaS is an strategic decision that has to come through with the right planning.
-We recommend you to have an ally who can accompany you throughout this transition and let your IT team focus on business innovation.
+Migrating from traditional PBX/Voice services to Microsoft UCaaS is a strategic decision that has to come through with the right planning.
+We recommend you have an ally who can accompany you throughout this transition and let your IT team focus on business innovation.